patients, you may be a candidate for a minimally invasive approach to surgery

 Coming Soon: We're working to bring you this feature.
 In the meantime, please don't hesitate to reach out to us for any assistance you may need.

-Risk Details: Determining the suitability of the OptimalHT Procedure for your specific case can only be done by a qualified surgeon.
+Risk Details: Determining the suitability of a procedure for your specific case can only be done by a qualified surgeon.
 Just like any medical intervention, outcomes can differ from person to person.
 It's essential to understand that there are potential risks associated with this procedure, and the recovery period requires time and patience.
-To gain a comprehensive understanding of the recovery process following the OptimalHT Procedure, please have a thorough discussion with your physician.
+To gain a comprehensive understanding of the recovery process following an MIS procedure, please have a thorough discussion with your physician.

 Why Minimally Invasive Surgery